 Social Security Benefits

 Part of your financial safety net during retirement comes from your Social Security benefits.
 The amount of Social Security benefits that you receive each month will depend on the age at which you claim them.
 If you do not claim them until after you retire, your benefits will be larger.
-Read more here about when to claim your Social Security benefits.
 You can continue to work after claiming your benefits, although your benefits may be reduced according to the Social Security earnings limit until you reach full retirement age.
-Read more here about working while collecting Social Security benefits.

 Social Security and Retirement Planning Legal Center Contents